christellejulias/intro-to-cnn/lesson-intro-to-image-classification-cnn.md

 N.B: Convolutions and Pooling layers serve distinct but complementary roles in CNNs:
 - Convolution Layer: applies filter to the input data, detecting patterns and features, generates feature maps by sliding a filter over the input, performing element-wise multiplication and summing the results.
 The convolutional layer has learnable parameters (weights) that are updated during training to optimize feature extraction.

-- Pooling Layer: following convolutional layers, they reduce the spatial dimensions of the feature maps, which decreased the number of parameters and computations required, helping to mitigate overfitting.
-Pooling operations, like Max Pooling (seen before) and average pooling, summarize features within a region without learnable parameters, providing translational invariance.
+- Pooling Layer: following convolutional layers, it reduces the spatial dimensions of the feature maps, which decreases the number of parameters and computations required, helping to mitigate overfitting.
+Pooling operations, like Max Pooling (seen before) and Average Pooling, summarize features within a region without learnable parameters, providing translational invariance.

 ### Key Takeways
 In summary, convolution layers extract detailed features while pooling layers simplify the representation for more efficient processing.